MediaArea/MediaConch/DesignNarrative.md

 #### Conformance Checking in an Open Archival Information System (OAIS)

-PreForma acknowledges the recommendations described in Consultative Committee for Space Data Systems' Open Archival Information System (OAIS) intended for the long term preservation of digital information (CCSDS 650.0.-B-1/ISO 14721:2003).
+PREFORMA acknowledges the recommendations described in Consultative Committee for Space Data Systems' Open Archival Information System (OAIS) intended for the long term preservation of digital information (CCSDS 650.0.-B-1/ISO 14721:2003).
 MediaArea aims to identify all relevant areas of the OAIS reference model in relation to its proposed Conch conformance checker toolset.
-Moving foward, an additional examination of other OAIS-related standards will further minimize any redundancies or incompatibility with the PreForma project.
+Moving foward, an additional examination of other OAIS-related standards will further minimize any redundancies or incompatibility with the PREFORMA project.

 The OAIS reference model describes the transmission of data in the form of conceptual containers known as Information Packages.
 In the OAIS environment, Submission Information Packages (SIPs) are created by Producers (those who provide the information to be preserved), containing data objects with relevant packaging information.
 After undergoing a series of  processes performed by functional entities, SIPS are transformed into Archival Information Packages (AIPs) and moved into the archive's long-term storage.
 Upon a query request by a Consumer, AIPs can be re-called and presented in the form of a Dissemination Information Package (DIPs) to the Designated Community.